North Koreans in Russia: Workers

+Soldiers

+It is known that in late 2024, North Korea made an offer to the Russians to send troops to the Far East of Russia for military training, to eventually be sent to the frontlines of the Russian invasion of Ukraine.
+By late 2024, videos emerged showing North Korean troops in Siberia training with Russian troops, and South Korea and various other intelligence agencies determined that North Korea had sent troops to Russia.
+These actions were condemned by NATO, the EU, South Korea, and the United States.
+It was not known if they would be sent to North Korea, and the soldiers of the KPA believed that they were sent to Russia for military training.
+The North Koreans sent about 12,000 troops according to Ukrainian intelligence.
+These soldiers eventually ended up on the frontlines of the Russo-Ukrainian War, serving in Kursk to counter the Ukrainian incursion of the Kursk Oblast.
+Ukraine first noted inflicting casualties on the North Koreans in late 2024.
+North Korea denied having sent troops to aid the Russians, and have not responded to calls from Ukraine and other countries to withdraw.
+In 2025, Ukraine captured 2 soldiers from North Korea, confirming that North Korea had sent troops to aid the Russians.

 Refugees

 The decline of the economy of North Korea has also resulted in an increasing number of North Korean refugees in Russia, also in the eastern regions.
 Many of these refugees are runaways from the North Korean logging camps.
 Both South Korean diplomatic missions and local ethnic Koreans are reluctant to provide them with any assistance.
 As early as 1994, the South Korean prime minister was quoted as stating "It is legally not tidy for us to grant North Koreans asylum".
 It is believed that North Korea ordered the assassination of South Korean consul Choi Duk-gun in 1996 as well as two private citizens in 1995, in response to their contact with the refugees.
 In 1999, there were estimated to be only between 100 and 500 North Korean refugees in the area.
 However, their numbers grew rapidly.
 In 2003, Sergey Darkin, the Governor of Primorsky Krai, suggested allowing up to 150,000 North Korean refugees in China to settle in Russia, but his plan never came to fruition.
-In November 2007, Russian law enforcement abducted a North Korean asylum seeker in front of a Federal Migration Service office in Moscow which turned him over to agents of the North Korean special services.
+In November 2007, Russian law enforcement abducted a North Korean asylum seeker in front of a Federal Migration Service office in Moscow, which turned him over to agents of the North Korean special services.
 The refugee later escaped from a facility in Vladivostok, and intervention by the NGO Civic Assistance and UNHCR prevented his deportation.